infor-cloud/xtendm3/docs/documentation/api-specification/message-api.md

 <br><br>

 ## Considerations and Guidelines
-Method API is a tool to retrieve an error message from message files and inject it into some program components.
+Message API is a tool to retrieve error messages from message files and inject it into some program components.
 It can be used with the [Interactive API](../../../documentation/api-specification/interactive-api), to perform message visibility while running a program.